Sheep

 Sheep are most likely descended from the wild mouflon of Europe and Asia, with Iran being a geographic envelope of the domestication center.
-One of the earliest animals to be domesticated for agricultural purposes, sheep are raised for fleeces, meat (lamb, hogget, or mutton), and milk.
+One of the earliest animals to be domesticated for agricultural purposes, sheep are raised for fleeces, meat (lamb, hogget, or mutton), and sheep milk.
 A sheep's wool is the most widely used animal fiber, and is usually harvested by shearing.
-In Commonwealth countries, ovine meat is called lamb when from younger animals and mutton when from older ones; in the United States, meat from both older and younger animals is usually called lamb.
+Ovine meat is called lamb and mutton, with lamb describing meat from younger animals and mutton meat from older ones.
 Sheep continue to be important for wool and meat today, and are also occasionally raised for pelts, as dairy animals, or as model organisms for science.

-Sheep husbandry is practised throughout the majority of the inhabited world, and has been fundamental to many civilizations.
-In the modern era, Australia, New Zealand, the southern and central South American nations, and the British Isles are most closely associated with sheep production.
+Sheep husbandry is done throughout the majority of the inhabited world.
+It was central to agriculture and textiles throughout Eurasia for millennia.
+In the 21st century, Australia, New Zealand, nations of southern and western South America, South Africa, and the British Isles are most closely associated with sheep production.
+More recently, China and India host among the largest flocks by absolute count, if as a smaller proportion of their economy.

 There is a large lexicon of unique terms for sheep husbandry which vary considerably by region and dialect.
 Use of the word sheep began in Middle English as a derivation of the Old English word scēap.
 A group of sheep is called a flock.
 Many other specific terms for the various life stages of sheep exist, generally related to lambing, shearing, and age.

-As a key animal in the history of farming, sheep have a deeply entrenched place in human culture, and are represented in much modern language and symbolism.
+As a key animal in the history of farming, sheep have an entrenched place in human culture.
+Sheep terminology and idiom are common in language and symbolism.
 As livestock, sheep are most often associated with pastoral, Arcadian imagery.
 Sheep figure in many mythologies—such as the Golden Fleece—and major religions, especially the Abrahamic traditions.
 In both ancient and modern religious ritual, sheep are used as sacrificial animals.